boekabart/htimaze_php/docs/Api/PlayerApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$name = "name_example"; // string | The name you wish to represent you in the leaderboard.
+$name = "name_example"; // string | The name you wish to represent you in the leader board.

 try {
     $apiInstance->register($name);